tyoung3/sw/README.md

 SWL is an unambiguous, context free grammar, making it directly interpretable, without preprocessing.

-You can find the StreamWork language description at .../docs/SWL.pdf.
+See the bnf StreamWork language description file, SWL.pdf.

-SWL has just two reserved words(INCLUDE and PREFIX) making it somewhat natural language agnostic.
+SWL has few reserved words,  making it somewhat natural language agnostic.
 There is no guarantee this condition will continue, however, every effort will be made to ensure that all currently valid SWL statements will remain valid.
 Should this prove impossible,  the minor version will be incremented, i.e. to v0.16.0 or greater.
 Once v1.0.0 is reached, the major version will be incremented instead.
-Backward conpatibility is enforced for netword definition files, **_sw_**, and published Go modules only.
+Backward conpatibility is enforced for network definition files, **_sw_**, and published Go modules only.
 Linux scripts and Go modules, are separately versioned.

 #### Semi-colon comments